ben-sanati/3d-localisation-and-mapping/README.md

 - [Localisation and Mapping of Signage on Train Vehicles - Innovate UK AKT Project](#localisation-and-mapping-of-signage-on-train-vehicles---innovate-uk-akt-project)
   - [Bespoke Algorithms](#bespoke-algorithms)

 This was an Innovate UK AKT project that was a collaboration between the University of Southampton and an industry client.
-The key goals of the project were as follows:
+Due to the sensitive nature of the use case, this repository contains a streamlined version focused exclusively on the technical achievements of the project.
+The primary goals of the project were:

 - **Curating Gold-Standard and Maintenance Data**
   - Accomplished at a train depot, forming the basis for solution testing and validation.